 The elimination of the mid plane also aligns naturally, with the vision of realizing absolute composability via dis-aggregated components – down to FPGAs, GPUs, memory etc.

 As you might have noted, Fabric A and B run the width of the chassis, whereas Fabric C is side by side.
-This means that the (Rear, Vertical) IO Modules in Fabric A and B, can have their connectors mate directly, with the Mezzanine (A & B) cards in the (Front, horizontal) compute sleds – via the orthogonal connectors.
+This means that the (Rear, Horizontal) IO Modules in Fabric A and B, can have their connectors mate directly, with the Mezzanine (A & B) cards in the (Front, Vertical) compute sleds – via the orthogonal connectors.
 A single width compute sled supports up to two Mezzanine cards (one each for fabrics A & B).
 A double width compute sled supports up to four.

 Since Fabric C is side by side, it does need a mid plane.
 The IOMs in Fabric C plug directly into the Main Distribution Board, using three right angle connectors.
 While this fabric is primarily focused on Storage via FC or SAS, other interconnects types can infact use it in the future.
 For now, the SAS switching option can provide connectivity to internal SAS Storage sled MX5016.
 External options may become available in the future.
 The FC option provides connectivity to external FC SAN/Storage.